USS Lexington (1861): Red River

 The Confederate defenders were driven off at Simmesport and Maj.
-Gen. A. J. Smith's troops marched on Fort De Russy, which was taken by the combined land and naval forces on 14 March 1864.
+Gen. A. J. Smith's troops marched on Fort DeRussy, which was taken by the combined land and naval forces on 14 March 1864.
 The next day Lexington with gunboat Ouachita, followed by the Eastport, pushed on toward Alexandria, Louisiana, chasing Confederate steamers fleeing toward safety above the Alexandria rapids; but the Union ships arrived less than an hour too late to capture six steamers which had succeeding in getting over the falls.
 Confederate steamer Countess which grounded in flight and a barge left behind were burned to prevent capture.
 The army transports arrived the next day and troops were landed to occupy that town.

 On 7 April, Lexington and five other gunboats steamed over the falls toward Shreveport, Louisiana, to support General Nathaniel Prentiss Banks who was advancing up the valley.
 Three days later the hulk of steamer New Falls City, sunk in a narrow stretch of the river near Springfield Landing blocked the progress of the expedition.
 Before this obstruction could be removed, word arrived from Major General Banks of his defeat at the Battle of Sabine Crossroads near Grand Encore and retreat toward Pleasant Hill.
 The transports and troops of Brig.
 Gen. Thomas Kilby Smith were ordered to return to the major force and join Banks.
 The high point of the Union's Red River campaign had been reached.
 From this point, with falling water levels and increased Confederate shore fire the gunboats would face a desperate battle to avoid being trapped above the Alexandria rapids.

 In the Battle of Blair's Landing, Lexington silenced the shore battery but the Confederate cavalry poured a hail of musket fire into the rest of the squadron.
 The rebels fought with unusual pertinacity for over an hour, delivering the heaviest and most concentrated fire of musketry.
 What Porter described as "this curious affair,...a fight between infantry and gunboats", was finally decided by the gunboats' fire, which inflicted heavy losses on the Confederates, including the death of their commander, General Thomas Green.
 This engagement featured the use of a unique instrument, developed by Chief Engineer Thomas Doughty of Osage and later described by Thomas O. Selfridge Jr. as "a method of sighting the turret from the outside, by means of what would now be called a periscope..."
 The high banks of the Red River posed a great difficulty for the ships' gunners in aiming their cannon from water level.
 Doughty's ingenious apparatus helped to solve the problem.
 Thus was the periscope, a familiar sight on modern gun turrets and on submarines, brought into Civil War use on the western waters.